sudara/melatonin_parameters/README.md

 ## Logarithmic Range

-### How to use

-With the default exponent setting of 6:
+It has a default exponent setting of 6:

 ```cpp
 juce::AudioParameterFloat ("release", "Release", logarithmicRange (0, 15.0f), 0.1f),